 History and Origins

 Being a mix of the Ranchu and Lionhead breeds of goldfish, the Lionchu have a broad body, but also the characteristic large head of the Lionhead breed.

 While they’re very popular, many institutions aren’t currently accepting the breed as an established breed in its own right.

 Originating from Thailand, this goldfish does not have a dorsal fin as seen on its ancestors from Japan.
 Instead, we see a curved back that is very wide, with this being one of the reasons it’s not a fast swimmer!

-With the Lionchu’s breeding being half from the Ranchu goldfish, it’s sometimes recommended this may not be the best fish for beginners.
+With the Lionchu’s breeding being half from the Ranchu goldfish, it’s sometimes recommended it may not be the best fish for beginners.
 Ranchu’s are often known to be quite delicate, and the Lionchu’s other ancestor (the Lionhead) have a low tolerance level for water impurity and pollution.